JZhang2024/ChargeMap/README.md

-# React Native EV Charger Locator: Learning Project
+# ChargeMap: Learning Project

 ## About the Project

-The **React Native EV Charger Locator** is a personal endeavor designed as a platform for self-education in mobile application development using React Native.
+**ChargeMap** is a personal endeavor designed as a platform for self-education in mobile application development using React Native.
 This project involves developing a basic application for locating electric vehicle (EV) charging stations, serving as a practical example to learn and showcase mobile development skills, particularly in cross-platform UI/UX design.

 ### Main Technologies